Agostax0/PPS-24-Briscala/6-implementation/index.md

     export player.*
     ...
 ```
-Upon creation, a bot also needs a `BotType` which refers to the bot behavior, applied using strategy pattern, for choosing a card to play.
+Upon creation, a bot also needs a `BotType` which refers to the bot behavior, applied using the strategy pattern, for choosing a card to play.
 The currently implemented strategies are:
 - `RandomStrategy` in which a bot chooses randomly among its playable cards in hand
-- `RuleAwareDecisionStrategy` in which a bot checks if any held cards is eligible to win the current turn, among these it chooses the least valuable; if no cards would win, the bot would choose the least score-giving card.
+- `RuleAwareDecisionStrategy` in which a bot checks if any held cards are eligible to win the current turn, among these it chooses the least valuable; if no cards would win then the bot would choose the least score-giving card.
 ### PointRule